benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q175.png)

-(counting the number of *distinct* entities on the right of the quantifier)

 _**Q176:** Any phone that either (i) called at least one phone and SMSed at least one phone it didn't call.
 The number of phones it called/SMSes is at least 10 (ii) called at least 10 phones_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q176.png)